S-Nonogaki/BS-Horizon/README.md

 Q  = 0.23434E+01  J  = 0.23432E+01  aR = 0.16830E-03
 ```

-**Step5.** Input file name of DEM, output range, the number of grids.
+**Step 5.** Input file name of DEM, output range, the number of grids.
 Optimal surface file can be saved (optional).
 ```
 #####Output result to files#####
 File name for DEM or no (skip)     = result.grd